fyrkov/refcards/Kubernetes.md

 ```
 kind: PersistedVolumeClaim
 ```
-Persisted Volume Claim is another object that `binds` Persisted Volumes to Claims based on request and properties such as:
+Persisted Volume Claim is another object that `binds` Persisted Volumes to Pods based properties such as:
-* Sufficient capacity
+* Capacity
 * Access mode
 * Volume mode
 * Storage class